A transmission problem for $(p,q)$-Laplacian: H older Continuity (Proof of Theorem )

-where the second inequality is deduced from the local $L^\infty$-estimate (Lemma \ref{lemma:loc-max}).
-The proof may now be finished by a standard argument. \end{proof}

-Recall from \eqref{eq:gam} the definition of the set $\Gamma$ which consists of ``vanishing points'' of $u$.
-A byproduct of the above lemma is that $\Gamma\subset\{ u = 0\}$.
-Since we have not proved the continuity of $u$ yet, the set $\{ u > 0\}$ and $\{ u < 0\}$ should be interpreted in a.e.\ sense.
-For this reason, we shall consider $D^+$ and $D^-$, which consist of the positive and respectively negative points in the Lebesgue sense.
-In the following lemma, we assert that $D^+$, $D^-$ are open, $\Gamma$ is closed, and $\Omega$ is a disjoint union of $D^+$, $D^-$ and $\Gamma$.
-We shall leave the proof in Appendix \ref{appendix:holder}.
+Note that $D^+$ and $D^-$ are the sets of positive and respectively negative values of $u$ in the Lebesgue sense.
+In the following lemma, we assert that $D^+$, $D^-$ are open, $\Gamma$ is closed, and the given domain $\Omega$ is a disjoint union of $D^+$, $D^-$ and $\Gamma$.
+We shall skip the proof, as it only involves some elementary real analysis, and basic properties of $a_p$-harmonic functions.